Markavella2/Markavella2/README.md

 <h1 align="center">Hi 👋, I'm Mark, a fun and energetic full stack web developer</h1>
 <h3 align="center">I started working in the tech industry 9 years ago.
 That's what gave me the itch to learn how to code, and I haven't looked back since.
 If I'm not writing some totally awesome code, then I'm writing some totally awesome novels and children's stories.
-I spend whatever free time I have (free time??) hanging out with my family outside.</h3>
+I spend whatever free time I have (free time??) hanging out with my family outside being as active as I can be.</h3>

 <p align="left"> <a href="https://twitter.com/avellamark" target="blank"><img src="https://img.shields.io/twitter/follow/avellamark?logo=twitter&style=for-the-badge" alt="avellamark" /></a> </p>